FAForever/fa/setup/readme.md

  - [HLSL Tools](https://marketplace.visualstudio.com/items?itemName=TimGJones.hlsltools)
  - [Hex editor](https://marketplace.visualstudio.com/items?itemName=ms-vscode.hexeditor)

-Note that I do not recommend the Lua language server.
+Note that we do not recommend the Lua language server.
 The game uses a slightly adjusted version of Lua.
 The syntax doesn't match.
 We also have a different import system.
 The Lua language server generates dozens of errors.
 And it is not equipped to work with our import system.

 Attaching the debugger
 ----------------------